LinguistDeveloper/clarive/docs/en/admin/user.markdown

 **IMPORTANT NOTE**: Assigning Roles is only available to saved users.
 So save first before adding roles to a user.

+**IMPORTANT NOTE 2**: If a user belongs to any group its security can not be managed individually and it will be the result of merging the security of all the groups it belongs to.

 To add a Role or multiple roles for a user, mark the checkbox(es) next to the role in the left panel, in the right pane select either ALL project, or